How does the Distance Learning training work?

 If you like to read, highlight passages, and dog-ear the pages, we have the Breaking out of the Reactive Maintenance Cycle of Doom book by the author of the training, Jason Tranter.
 Scroll down for more details.
 You can also order it here.

 How can I take the course?

-You have three ways to buy this training (hint: choose the third option):
+You have two ways to buy this training (hint: choose the third option):